rstudio-education/arm-workshop-rsc2019/content/prework/options.markdown

 *Will I be able to publish my work?*

-Yes- that is where [RStudio Connect](https://www.rstudio.com/products/connect/) comes in- if you choose this option, you'll be able to publish your work.
-However, the link will no longer be active after the workshop has ended.
+Yes!
+That is where [RStudio Connect](https://www.rstudio.com/products/connect/) comes in.
+If you choose this option, you'll be able to publish your work.
+However, the link that you publish to will no longer be active after the workshop has ended.

 *How will I save my work?*